 If you are part of the intelligentsia, then you are probably a fan of U2 Bono’s charity called ONE.
 Through his star-power, the charity raised $14,000,000 in donations in 2008 for worthy causes.
 Naturally, some of that money had to go for necessary administrative expenses.
 After all costs and expenses, they managed to distribute $184,000 (1%) with the rest going to operating expenses and promotion.
 Here is a better idea – stick to Catholic Charities.

 Last Saturday, my wife and I enjoyed a nice dinner in downtown Atlanta, but first we stopped by the Basilica of the Sacred Heart of Jesus for Mass.
-It is a beautiful church built well over 100 years ago.
-It was recently elevated to the level of a minor basilica (see this article in our Archdiocese newspaper).
+It is a beautiful church built well over 100 years ago and recently elevated to the level of a minor basilica.